jcgr11/interim_mv_tool/README.md

 ## Disclaimer

 The data used in this application is sourced from Yahoo Finance and may not match the precision of paid data services.
 Results are to be considered as approximations for educational and proof-of-concept purposes only.
 Users should be aware of the limitations, especially regarding the accuracy of adjusted close prices for MFs and ETFs.

-## Running the Application

-# To run locally enter "streamlit run interim_mv_tool.py" in terminal and press enter.